vectornetworks/netbox-gencfg-demo/README.md

 At this point test logging into the cEOS containers using the aliases, e.g.:

     leaf-01

+**Note:** It may take a couple of minutes for the containers to come online and load their base configuration.
+If you get a generic hostname or a partial config when you login to the device, check back after a couple of minutes.

 Should log you into the CLI of leaf-01.
 Feel free to enable up and poke around.
 At this point the containers only have a base config that doesn't contain much beyond the hostname.